CybercentreCanada/CCCS-Yara/README.md

 ## Components

-yara_validator.py: This is the validator library.
+validator.py: This is the validator library.
 It is used to validate the metadata section of YARA rules.
 It verifies specified metadata information, auto-generates some of metadata information and re-sorts the metadata information into the canonical order with all 'unknown' metadata information appended to the bottom.

 - [CCCS_YARA.yml](https://github.com/CybercentreCanada/CCCS-Yara/blob/master/CCCS_YARA.yml): This is the definition of the CCCS YARA Standard in the YAML format.
 (Limitation: This file is provided to show what fields are expected, currently the yara_validator doeSn't use this file directly, this will be addressed in a future release.)

 - [CCCS_YARA_values.yml](https://github.com/CybercentreCanada/CCCS-Yara/blob/master/CCCS_YARA_values.yml): File which describe the list of acceptable values for fields defined in the CCCS_YARA.yml

-yara_validator_cli.py: This is a command line interface utility.
+yara_validator: This is a command line interface utility.
 It takes a file, list of files, a folder looking for files with the .yar or .yara extension.

 ## Requirements